How to Use Fish Oil to Calm a Dog’s Allergies Symptoms

 Although many of Nordic Naturals’ products have no IFOS rating, you can find extensive safety testing information on the company’s website for each batch of fish oil they produce.

-The label-recommended dosage on Nordic Naturals Pet products is somewhere between an anti-inflammatory and nutritional dosage.
+The label-recommended dosage on Nordic Naturals Pet products is between an anti-inflammatory and nutritional dosage.
 Most dogs should tolerate this moderate dosage, but it’s still a good idea to introduce it gradually.

 To avoid the stress of pill administration, buy liquid fish oil and mix it with your dog’s food.
 Most dogs like the taste.